Eagle S: 2024 cable-cutting incident

-On 7 January 2025 the crew of the Swedish Armed Forces vessel HSwMS Belos (A214) located the missing anchor of Eagle S in a depth of 80 m towards the end of a 100 km drag line on the course Eagle S had taken before.
+On 7 January 2025, the crew of a Swedish Armed Forces vessel, HSwMS Belos (A214), located the missing anchor of Eagle S at a depth of 80 m towards the end of a 100 km drag line on the course Eagle S had taken before.
 The 11000 kg anchor was recovered and handed over to Finnish investigators.
 It showed damage, with one fluke missing.

 A safety inspection report by Finnish authorities published on 8 January found 32 deficiencies with Eagle S. The report named several major shortcomings, like problems concerning fire safety, with doors not working properly, valves in the main firefighting pipelines stuck and errors in the alarm system.
-The tankers S band radar did not work.
-The pump room for the ships cargo had no working ventilation.
-Due to the poor condition of the tanker, the inspectors requested an ISM assessment, before the ship will be allowed to leave.
+The tanker's S band radar did not work.
+The pump room for the ship's cargo had no working ventilation.
+Due to the poor condition of the tanker, the inspectors requested an ISM assessment, before the ship be allowed to leave.

-On 13 January, Risto Lohi, the head of the Finnish investigation said that when the tanker was boarded the crew had been "poised to cut more cables".
+On 13 January, Risto Lohi, head of the Finnish investigation, said that when the tanker was boarded the crew had been "poised to cut more cables".

-An attempt by the owner company Caravella LLC-FZ to get the recovered anchor back from investigators was dismissed by the Helsinki district court on 15 January.
-The company's Finnish attorney estimated the cost of running the tanker while it is sitting idle in Finnish waters to be €14,500 per day.
+An attempt by the proprietor, the company Caravella LLC-FZ, to get the recovered anchor back from investigators was dismissed by the Helsinki district court on 15 January.
+The company's Finnish attorney estimated the cost of running the tanker while sitting idle in Finnish waters to be €14,500 per day.
 He said his client should be reimbursed the money, and indicated that the company may be inclined to abandon the ship.
-On 22 January 2025 the courts ordered a further detention, this one indefinite, in response to damages claims by Elisa, Elering and Fingrid.
+On 22 January 2025, the courts ordered a further detention, this one indefinite, in response to damages claims by Elisa, Elering and Fingrid.

-In late February 2025 Finland's authorities announced, that Eagle S might soon be allowed to leave.
-According to press reports, some members of the Georgian/Indian crew may have to remain in Finland to stand trial.
+In late February 2025, Finland's authorities announced that Eagle S might soon be allowed to leave.
+According to press reports, some members of the Georgian and Indian crew might have to remain in Finland to stand trial.

-On 11 August 2025 Finland filed charges of aggravated sabotage and aggravated interference with telecommunications against the captain, the first and the second officer of the Eagle S.
+On 11 August 2025, Finland filed charges of aggravated sabotage and aggravated interference with telecommunications against the captain, and the first and second officer of the Eagle S.

-In 2025 Cook Islands authorities tracked the ownership of the vessel to a 42 year old woman from Azerbaijan.
+In 2025, Cook Islands authorities tracked the ownership of the vessel to a 42-year-old woman from Azerbaijan.
 Journalists suspected her to be a mere figurehead for the Russian Shadow Fleet.